Find Your Perfect School

 : 855 Boylston St, Boston, MA 02116

-The Berklee College of Music is the gold standard for music programs, whether in-campus or online.
+The Berklee College of Music is the gold standard for music programs, whether in-campus or as an online bachelor’s degree program.
 Berklee’s online music programs offer various majors that expose students to all the important aspects of learning, composing, arranging, and marketing music.
 The curriculum will be dependent on the student’s declared major, which could be:

 - Music Production